Does creatine make you gain weight

 1. Enhanced athletic performance

 Creatine supplementation has been shown to improve athletic performance, particularly in high-intensity, short-duration activities such as weightlifting, sprinting, and jumping.
-By increasing the availability of ATP in the muscles, Creatine allows athletes to perform at a higher intensity for more extended periods, improving overall performance.
+By increasing the availability of ATP in the muscles, creatine allows athletes to perform at a higher intensity for more extended periods, improving overall performance.

 1. Improved muscle strength and endurance